yy4382/obsidian-static-site-export/README.md

 - Send a webhook to Github so that it knows it's time to build.

+If you delete a file in your vault, your file in S3 or git won't be deleted.
+You need to go there to delete them.
+Similarly, if you change the slug of a post, you need to delete the markdown file in s3 or git with the original slug as name.

 [^1]: currently only support front matter key "slug" as slug.
 Making this configurable is in process.

 ## Usage